Address: Tudor Hall, Wykham Park, Banbury, Oxfordshire OX16 9UR

 Games & The Arts

-Whether a full boarder or day girl, at Tudor, the aim of the pastoral care is to help parents’ daughters develop into grounded young women with the self-respect to become all that they want to be, the resilience to withstand the pressures of modern life and to face the challenges that come their way head-on.
+Whether your daughter would be a full boarder or day girl, at Tudor the aim of our pastoral care is to help your daughters develop into grounded young women with the self-respect to become all that they want to be and the resilience to withstand the pressures of modern life and face the challenges that come their way head-on.

 Tudor Hall students achieve outstanding A-level results with all students achieving excellent outcomes and going on to a range of top universities.